 The continuous haunting of Georgie’s disappearance and the disappearance of other kids led Bill to discover that an evil clown is the reason behind all this.
 He goes by the name Pennywise, and is a shape-shifting demon who can take the form of anything his victim fears the most.
 Also, based on the clues, Bill believes that Georgie may be alive and may have been flushed to a wasteland, The Barren.
 The group of seven kids, “The Loser Club”, decided to go the wasteland to rescue Georgie and find out all of the things about Pennywise and kill him.

-If you want to feel what PTSD does to a person, this may be the movie for you.
+If you want to feel what PTSD does to a person, Jacob's Ladder may be the movie for you.
 While this may not be an accurate representation of what a person goes through when he goes through a trauma, this is still a good way to experience things from their perspective.

 Jacob (Tim Robbins) is a postal worker living in Brooklyn with his lover, Jezzie (Elizabeth Peña), in a small apartment.
 He is a veteran of Vietnam War, and is always terrified and haunted by the flashbacks.
 He also suffers from the flashbacks to his first wife, Sarah (Patricia Kalember), and his beloved kid, Gabe (Macaulay Culkin), who died in an accident, something Jacob blames himself for.